 4. You deal with us directly, no employee.
 In reality, we work on the bikes ourselves, therefore we know them as good as the back of our hands.
 This means a very intimate and person-to-person business.
 Best of all, we offer expert tips and advice so you have an enjoyable ride throughout Vietnam.

-Ask about bike model and year of manufacturing don’t just look at prices.
+Ask about the bike model and year of manufacturing don’t just look at prices.
 In general, our rates are competitive and the quality is among the best.

 Bikes We Use